Rickey Henderson: Legacy

 Henderson was a headfirst slider.
-In September 2008, Henderson discussed his base-stealing technique at length with Sports Illustrated:

-I wanted to know how to dive into the base because I was getting strawberries on my knees and strawberries on my ass...
-I was thinking about head-first versus feet-first, and wondering which would save my body.
-With head-first I worried about pounding my shoulders and my hands, and with feet-first I would worry about my knees and my legs.
-I felt that running was more important to me, with my legs, so I started going head-first.
-I got my [low-to-the-ground] technique from airplanes...
-I was on a plane and asleep and the plane bounced and when we landed we bounced and it woke me up.
-Then the next flight I had the same pilot and the plane went down so smooth.
-So I asked the pilot why, and he said when you land a plane smooth, you get the plane elevated to the lowest position you can and then you smooth it in.
-Same with sliding...
-If you dive when you're running straight up then you have a long distance to get to the ground.
-But the closer you get to the ground the less time it will take...
+In September 2008, Henderson discussed his base-stealing technique at length with Sports Illustrated.
+He wanted to protect his body, and he figured that since running was more important to him, headfirst was best since it would wear on his shoulders and hands, while feet-first would wear on his knees and legs.
+He also attributed his diving technique to asking a pilot how he smoothly landed a plane.
+According to Henderson, diving when running upright took longer to hit the ground, while getting lower took less time:

 I was hitting the dirt so smooth, so fast, when I hit the dirt, there wasn't no hesitation.
 It was like a skid mark, like you throw a rock on the water and skid off it.
 So when I hit the ground, if you didn't have the tag down, I was by you.
 No matter if the ball beat me, I was by you.
-That was what made the close plays go my way, I think.Padres closer Trevor Hoffman said, "I don't know how to put into words how fortunate I was to spend time around one of the icons of the game.
+That was what made the close plays go my way, I think.

+Padres closer Trevor Hoffman said, "I don't know how to put into words how fortunate I was to spend time around one of the icons of the game.
 I can't comprehend that yet.
 Years from now, though, I'll be able to say I played with Rickey Henderson, and I imagine it will be like saying I played with Babe Ruth."
 When Henderson was 44 years old and playing for the Newark Bears in 2003, Padres general manager Kevin Towers said, "I get e-mails daily from fans saying, 'Sign Rickey.'...
 I get more calls and e-mails about him than anybody...
 We've had some special players come through San Diego.
 But there's an aura about him nobody else has."